 To graduate from ELDP, students must attend two research-focused academic conferences during your program of study.
 These conferences must be research and education-based.
-Students will be provided with a list of approved conferences during their orientation (see page 30) and may attend these conferences (or any other approved research-based conference) at any time before ELA 7000 coursework.
-Each student must pay for all travel to and from the conference as well as hotel, meals, taxi, tips, and any other accrued expenses.
+Students will be provided with a list of suggested conferences during their orientation (see page 30) and may attend these conferences (or any other approved research-based conference) at any time before ELA 7000 coursework.
+One of the required conferences can be virtual.

+For any in-person conferences, students must pay for all travel to and from the conference as well as hotel, meals, taxi, tips, and any other accrued expenses.
 The conferences are held in different cities each year, and thus the full cost to attend each conference will vary by location.
 It is the students' responsibility to notify the ELA Programs Coordinator when this requirement is met.
 Documentation of requirement completion will be placed in students' folders.
 Documentation required is: (1) conference form, (2) proof of paid registration, (3) copy of front cover of conference program and (4) copy of name badge.
 Any other documentation will be considered supplemental.